 HBA staff will review your submission to ensure the topic is not duplicative or competing with existing upcoming webinars, and confirm your date/time selection.
 Once approved, your event will appear on the association-wide calendar, which is available to all HBA programming teams for planning purposes and the individual who submitted the proposal will be directly notified.

-- You will be notified when the registration link is available and with next steps to ensure your speakers can register and sign the HBA speaker agreement.
+- You will be notified when the registration link is available and live on the HBA website (after review and approval by HBA Staff).

 Step 5: marketing and pre-webinar prep

-Marketing: While your webinar is automatically added to the weekly event digest email, the chapter/region is responsible for all other marketing of the event, such as on social media channels and the HBA Community.
+Marketing: While your webinar is automatically added to the weekly event digest email, the chapter/region/affinity group is responsible for all other marketing of the event, such as on social media channels and through the HBA Community.

 Pre-webinar prep: